Nadahar/Mill-LAN-openHAB-Binding/bundles/org.openhab.binding.milllan/README.md

 Connect to that network, and your web browser will either open a new page automatically, or you must enter the address in the browser manually by typing `http://192.168.4.1`.

 This should bring you to the device configuration page, where you can enter the SSID and password for your local Wi-Fi network.
 Make sure that the local API is enabled as well, and press `Connect`.

-**Warning**: Whatever method you use to configure the Wi-Fi on the device, you will *lose access* to the device if you mess up the configuration by for example registering the wrong SSID.
-If you know how to enter "Access Point mode" you can repeat that procedure and try again, but if not, you have to factory reset the device and use the mobile application to configure it from scratch.
-Making sure that you enter the correct information in the first place can save you time and frustration.

 ![Device Configuration page](doc/AP_setup.png)